Festival Booths

 The Festival of Biodiversity is glad to have a lineup of booths by many esteemed nature organisations in Singapore joining NParks to take you through our local wildlife conservation efforts.
 Pop down for a fun day out with your family, complete with freebies, games, and more!

-Booth lineup
+Booth Lineup

 ![]() |